Pardubice – Meet You in the Middle

 In the Heart of the Heart of Europe

-Located 96 kilometres east of Prague and 66 kilometres north east of the geographic centre of the Czech lands, Pardubice is a city of both historical and modern importance in the country.
-A city of nobility in the past and a city of industry and commerce in the modern era, Pardubice has much to offer year round to visitors with both historical and contemporary tastes.
-Whether you like sightseeing, taking in festivals or active holidays; there is something for you here.
+Located 96 kilometres east of Prague and 66 kilometres northeast of the geographic centre of the Czech lands, Pardubice is a city of both historical and modern significance.
+Once a seat of nobility and now a hub of industry and commerce, Pardubice has much to offer year-round to visitors with both traditional and contemporary interests.
+Whether you enjoy sightseeing, attending festivals, or active holidays, you’ll find something here.

 The East Bohemian Theatre on Republic Square.

-The city’s fortunes and status stayed strong and were further enhanced by the arrival of the first train in 1845.
-It was the beginning of Pardubice’s rise as an important transportation hub in the country, a status it still holds to the present day as a key stop on many passenger and freight train lines running across the country.
-Consequently, it is a very accessible city for visitors travelling by rail.
+The city’s prosperity grew further with the arrival of the first train in 1845, marking the beginning of its rise as a transportation hub.
+Today, Pardubice remains a key stop for passenger and freight trains across the Czech Republic, making it especially convenient for visitors travelling by rail.

 The city’s Renaissance style chateau.